KitchenAid KDTM354ESS: The Complete Buying Guide

 By Editor · · Last updated · kitchen appliances energy star stainless steel KitchenAid dishwasher built-in KDTM354ESS

-The KitchenAid KDTM354ESS is one of the most talked-about dishwashers in the mid-to-premium segment, blending quiet operation, flexible racking, and a sleek stainless steel finish that suits nearly any kitchen aesthetic.
-If you're upgrading from a builder-grade machine or replacing an aging unit, this guide covers everything you need to make a confident decision.
+The KitchenAid KDTM354ESS is one of the most talked-about built-in dishwashers in the mid-to-premium segment, blending 44 dBA quiet operation, a flexible three-rack system, and a fingerprint-resistant stainless steel finish that suits nearly any kitchen aesthetic.
+If you're upgrading from a builder-grade machine or replacing an aging unit, this KitchenAid KDTM354ESS buying guide covers specs, wash performance, installation, and the most common buyer questions so you can make a confident decision.

 KitchenAid KDTM354ESS